New Sheffield Film Festival: The Spirit Of Independence Festival

 The Spirit Of Independence is the latest film festival to arrive in the Steel City itself, Sheffield.
-Since its 2019 first premiere, the Spirit of Independence Festival (or SoI for short) has made a habit of acknowledging and honouring micro-budget filmmaking not only from Sheffield but all around the world.
+Since its 2019 first premiere, the Spirit of Independence Festival (or SoI for short) has made a habit of acknowledging and honoring micro-budget filmmaking not only from Sheffield but all around the world.

 Now moving into its second year, we are delighted to announce we are partnering with the festival.
 Since starting Open House Pictures one of our main priorities has been to promote and support the filmmaking community within Sheffield wherever we can.
 Having attended the festival last year we were both drawn to its unique aesthetic and clear potential.

-The festival itself is a 5 day long online event featuring a variety of short films, features, Q&As and more!
+The festival itself is a 5-day long online event featuring a variety of short films, features, Q&As, and more!
 Providing all types of filmmakers with insight into the world of micro-budget film and hopefully inspiring a new generation of moviemakers.